Back to Dark-mode Guide

 Dark backgrounds create a visual environment that:

-• Helps colorful elements and media content stand out more effectively than a penguin at a polar bear convention
+• Helps colorful elements and media content stand out more effectively

 Applications in Different Content Categories